muratk5n/thirdwave/en/README.md

 ---

-@Bitfinexed
+"@Bitfinexed

 Tether likely to lose over half a billion dollars from the Celsius Ponzi scam implosion.
-Don't worry, they'll start a new Ponzi scam to rip off everyone to make the money back.
+Don't worry, they'll start a new Ponzi scam to rip off everyone to make the money back"

 ---